-With the completion of the working capital schedule, the next step is the project the capital expenditure requirements of Colgate and project the Depreciation and Assets figures.
+With the completion of the working capital schedule, the next step in this Financial Modeling is the project the capital expenditure requirements of Colgate and project the Depreciation and Assets figures.
 Colgate 2013 – 10K, Page 49

 - In such cases, please have a look at the Cash flow statements where you will find the Depreciation and Amortization Expense Also note that the below figures are 1) Depreciation 2) amortization.
 So what is the depreciation number?

 - Ending Balance for PPE = Beginning balance + Capex – Depreciation – Adjustment for Asset Sales (BASE equation)

 Step 5A – Link the Net Sales figures in the Depreciation Schedule

 - Reference Net Sales

 - Input past capital expenditures